ICAP raises PLUS bid to win over shareholders

-LONDON (Reuters) - ICAP IAP.L, the world’s largest inter-dealer broker, has raised its offer for PLUS Stock Exchange PMK.L to 500,000 pounds ($780,000) from a nominal 1 pound in a last-ditch attempt to win over shareholders.
+LONDON, June 14 (Reuters) - ICAP, the world’s largest inter-dealer broker, has raised its offer for PLUS Stock Exchange to 500,000 pounds ($780,000) in a last-ditch attempt to win over shareholders.

-ICAP said on Thursday it had raised its offer “to insulate shareholders from the costs of certain contractual payments triggered by the sale of PLUS”.
+ICAP said on Thursday it has raised its offer from the broker’s initial bid of 1 pound “to insulate shareholders from the costs of certain contractual payment triggered by the sale of PLUS”.

-“ICAP has decided, after listening to the concerns expressed by PLUS Markets Group shareholders, to increase the purchase price for PLUS to 500,000 pounds,” it said in an emailed statement.
+“ICAP has decided, after listening to the concerns expressed by PLUS Markets Group shareholders, to increase the purchase price for PLUS to 500,000 pounds,” the firm said in an emailed statement.

 There has been growing opposition to the ICAP takeover from PLUS Markets Group (PMG) shareholders ahead of their vote on ICAP’s proposal on Monday.